GunnarGriese/gunnargriese.github.io/_posts/2023-09-26-ga4-data-redaction.md

 > Data redaction may incorrectly interpret text as an email address and redact the text; for example, if the text includes "@" followed by a top-level domain name (e.g., example.com) it may be incorrectly removed.

-Historically, similar data manipulation could be achieved in GTM web by tweaking the `page_location` or leveraging GTM Server-Side (sGTM) transformations.
+Historically, similar data manipulation could be achieved in your GTM web container by tweaking the `page_location` or leveraging GTM Server-Side (sGTM) transformations.
 Still, remember that sensitive parameters dispatched via HTTP headers, like IP addresses, referers, and user-agents, demand special attention and handling within sGTM.

 While the Data Redaction feature in GA4 offers you greater control over the data collected, it's crucial to understand that this is not a one-size-fits-all solution for ensuring compliance with all laws and regulations.
 For a comprehensive understanding of best practices and controls for safeguarding data, I strongly recommend working together with your legal department.